vsg-dev/vsgTutorial/2_Foundations/Metadata.md

         void removeObject(const std::string& key);
 ~~~

 The vsg::Object class implements these methods using a [vsg::Auxilary](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Axuliary.h)) object. vsg::Auxliary object provides both observer_ptr<> support and the std::map<std::string, ref_ptr<Object>> that holds the user assigned objects.
-The vsg::Auxiliary object is only created and assigned to an vsg::Object when an oberver_ptr<> and/or Meta Data are required, as most scene graph objects don't require either most object will just have a null Axuliary pointer.
+The vsg::Auxiliary object is only created and assigned to an vsg::Object when an oberver_ptr<> and/or Metadata are required, as most scene graph objects don't require either most object will just have a null Axuliary pointer.

 ## Setting and getting named values